LianZifeng/BrainSeg/README.md

 # 🧠 BrainSeg: A Generalized Framework for Comprehensive Multimodal Brain Tissue Segmentation, Parcellation, and Lesion Labeling
 Official implementation code for BrainSeg.
-We propose a novel AI-based tool for comprehensive brain imaging segmentation with generalizability across multiple modalities, including MRI, CT, PET, and ultrasound, as well as across the lifespan (from neonates to the elderly).
+We propose a novel AI-based tool for comprehensive brain imaging segmentation with generalizability across multiple modalities, including MRI, CT, PET, and ultrasound, as well as across the lifespan (from fetuses to the elderly).
 This framework consists of three main components: B-Syn, B-CLIP, and BrainSeg.

 ***
 ## Model overview